MarilynFranklin/Colleague/README.md

   Has a week view, allowing you to view all projects due that week

-  Has a quick view, allowing you to see the number of due projects

   Allows you to list the type of project, name of client, due date, and project status